tintinrevient/game-physics/README.md

 # Game Physics

 ## Initiative
-* Change the shape based on music
+* Change the shape based on the input music
+* Bridge between rigid body and particle